sathnail/gsp-r10-adapter/README.md

 ### From Source

-- Install a dotnet 7 sdk if you don't have one already
+- Install a dotnet 8 sdk if you don't have one already
-- `dotnet run` from project directory
+- `dotnet run gspro-r10.csproj` from project directory